-Approvals to import RC-Suspension, through Environmental Risk Management Agency (ERMA), and to have it registered as a veterinary medicine by Agricultural Compounds and Veterinary Medicines Group(ACVM) have been undertaken by Environment Southland on behalf of the consortium members.
+Approvals to import RC-Suspension, through Ministry of primary Industries and to have it registered as a veterinary medicine by Agricultural Compounds and Veterinary Medicines Group(ACVM) have been undertaken by Environment Southland on behalf of the consortium members.
 The product contains live rabbit calicivirus and is to be used as a rabbit biocide for oral baiting.
 It is manufactured by the NSW Agriculture in Australia.